|Bristol Tennessee Police Department|

 Our community services range from conventional police patrol to proactive crime prevention involving youth, adults and senior citizens.

 Traffic safety is also a fundamental role of our department.
-The police department was recently recognized for our participation in the IACP National Law Enforcement Challenge.
 Our traffic safety program was judged against other agencies of similar size across the state, then nationally and earned distinction with awards of 1st in Tennessee and 3rd in the nation.
 Our comprehensive traffic safety program encompasses effective outcomes in policies, education, training, recognition programs and enforcement.